SAKSHIPATEL2404/voice-assistant/README.md

-📌 Overview
+-Overview

 This project is a simple Voice Assistant built using Python and the Vosk Speech Recognition API.
 It can listen to your voice through a microphone, recognize speech, and perform basic tasks.

-✨ Features
+- Features

-🎤 Speech-to-Text using Vosk Model
+.
+Speech-to-Text using Vosk Model

-🔊 Text-to-Speech response
+.
+Text-to-Speech response

-⚡ Real-time audio processing
+.
+Real-time audio processing

-📚 Easy to extend with custom commands (e.g., weather, opening apps, etc.)
+.
+Easy to extend with custom commands (e.g., weather, opening apps, etc.)

 🛠 Technologies Used